JOSHUAPBIJU/Project-win-evasion-RedTeam/Resource/mail-sending-python-script.md

-## 1. Python Script for Sending Mail with Payload.exe

-a.
-We use a Python script to automatically send emails, simulating real-world email sending delays and purposes.

-b.
-The mail script is available on our [GitHub profile](## 1.
-Python Script for Sending Mail with Payload.exe
+ 1. Python Script for Sending Mail with Payload.exe

 a.
 We use a Python script to automatically send emails, simulating real-world email sending delays and purposes.